Chocolate Frosting

 Chocolate ganache in a bowl.

 1. Stir in the vanilla and salt.
-In a standing mixer fit with the whisk attachment, or with an electric hand mixer, mix on medium-high speed until mixture is firm enough to hold a soft dollop.
-The frosting will continue to firm up as it sits.
+In the bowl of a stand mixer fit with the whisk attachment, or with an electric hand mixer, mix on medium-high speed until mixture is firm enough to hold a soft dollop, about 1-2 minutes.
+Scrape down the sides of the bowl as needed.
+The frosting texture will continue to firm up as it sits.

 Chocolate frosting in a mixing bowl.